-The Germany coach hailed his side's World Cup triumph as the culmination of 10 years' worth of work after they beat Argentina 1-0 in Sunday's final at the Maracana
+The Germany coach hailed his side's World Cup triumph as the culmination of 10 years' work after they beat Argentina 1-0 in Sunday's final at the Maracana

 Germany coach Joachim Low says he told "miracle boy" Mario Gotze to show that he is better than Lionel Messi before his winning goal in Sunday’s World Cup final.